-Emergency management involves four key phases: prevention/mitigation; preparedness, response and recovery.
+Emergency management involves four key phases: prevention/mitigation, preparedness, response and recovery.
 Mines' emergency management program brings together numerous campus departments to implement an effective and comprehensive program.
-Master planning, laboratory safety, and fire and life are the key areas of preventing an emergency from occurring.
-Training, procedures, assessment and practice are the main measures taken to ensure the campus is ready to respond in the event of an emergency.
-Mines police practice various emergency scenarios with outside agencies.
-Mines Environmental Health and Safety (EHS) regularly provide laboratory building familiarization tours to the Golden Fire Department.

-The campus emergency management team regularly evaluates potential hazards, and seeks ways to keep the campus community and emergency responders prepared for both natural and manmade disasters, as well as coordinates emergency preparedness with various local, county, and federal departments.
+Training master planning, risk management, laboratory safety and fire and life safety are the key areas of preventing an emergency from occurring.
+Notification mechanisms, trained personnel, procedures, assessment and practice are the main measures taken to ensure the campus is ready to respond in the event of an emergency.
+Mines Police practice various emergency scenarios with outside agencies.
+Mines Environmental Health and Safety (EHS) regularly provides laboratory building familiarization tours to the Golden Fire Department.
+The Mines Emergency Operations Team trains quarterly, this team regularly evaluates potential hazards and seeks ways to keep the campus community and emergency responders prepared for both natural and manmade disasters, as well as coordinates emergency preparedness with various local, county and federal departments.